 Single women are taking charge of their finances.
-A new survey1 from Fidelity explored the financial planning and investing habits of single women—including those who have never been married and those who find themselves single after divorce or death of a spouse.
+A 2017 survey* from Fidelity explored the financial planning and investing habits of single women—including those who have never been married and those who find themselves single after divorce or death of a spouse.
 Most women in the study (97%) say it’s important to be engaged in the management of their money.

 What’s more, many single women like the responsibility, with nearly two-thirds saying they enjoy being responsible for every financial decision.
 Despite high levels of engagement, single women—and maybe everyone else—may have opportunities to do even better when it comes to managing their money.

 When it comes to money, the survey found that many people say they are very knowledgeable about some everyday tasks.
 For instance, about half of single women say they are very knowledgeable about paying off debt and 2 in 5 say they are very knowledgeable about budgeting.
 But fewer people feel as positive about more advanced topics like investing or creating a financial plan: 1 in 5 single women said they feel very knowledgeable about planning for their financial future, and 1 in 10 said they feel very knowledgeable about investing.

 Building your money confidence and achieving financial security do require a little work.
 Planning for the future, saving for emergencies, and making informed money decisions confidently can help you get there.

 A financial plan can act as a roadmap to your goals and help you see the holes in your financial situation.
 Single women were the least likely group to have a financial plan in place, compared to single men, married women, and married men.